asueh/ECSE-275-Final-Project/README.md

 ![Computer Vision Example](https://github.com/asueh/ECSE-275-Final-Project/blob/main/READ_ME%20Images%20and%20GIFs/CV_example.png)

 **KINEMATICS AND CONTROL SYSTEM (IRB 140)**
+Kinematics and Control System (IRB 140)

+1. Team Member Role

+My primary responsibility was engineering the manipulation layer of the robot, acting as the bridge between the perception system and the physical simulation.

-Implementation: Programmed the Inverse Kinematics (IK) solver and Lua Control Logic.
+Implementation: I programmed the Inverse Kinematics (IK) solver using the Damped Least Squares method and architected the Lua-based Finite State Machine (FSM) to control the robot's lifecycle.

-Integration: Built the communication bridge to translate Vision coordinates into Motor commands.
+Integration: I designed and built the ZMQ communication bridge that translates raw Cartesian coordinates from the Computer Vision team into precise motor commands for the IRB 140.

-Testing: Conducted reachability analysis to define workspace limits.
+Testing: I conducted extensive reachability analysis to define the operational workspace limits and tuned the control parameters to ensure stability during mobile manipulation.

-INTRODUCTION
+2. Introduction

+Motivation:
-Motivation: The project addresses labor shortages in agriculture by automating apple harvesting.
-The goal was to coordinate a high-degree-of-freedom manipulator to interact with organic targets.
+This project addresses the critical need for automation in agriculture, specifically focusing on labor shortages in harvesting.
+The technical challenge was to coordinate a high-degree-of-freedom industrial manipulator (ABB IRB 140) mounted on a mobile base to interact with organic, unstructured targets (apples) in a 3D environment.

-ECSE 275 Concepts:
+ECSE 275 Concepts Applied:

-Rigid Body Transformations (Camera Frame to World Frame).

-Inverse Kinematics (Resolving Joint Angles from Cartesian Coordinates).
+Rigid Body Transformations: Utilized homogeneous transformation matrices to map targets from the Camera Frame (2D pixels + Depth) to the Robot Base Frame (3D World Coordinates).

+Inverse Kinematics (IK): Applied numerical methods to resolve the non-linear relationship between the end-effector's Cartesian position and the six joint angles required to reach it.

+Final Deliverable:
-Final Deliverable: A simulated robotic workcell where an IRB 140 arm navigates to apples based on visual data, anchors for stability, and deposits them into a bin.
+A fully simulated robotic workcell in CoppeliaSim where an IRB 140 arm receives asynchronous visual data, autonomously plans a trajectory to "ripe" apples, stabilizes its base via dynamic anchoring, and deposits the harvest into a collection bin.

-APPROACH (BUILDING BLOCKS)
+3. Approach (Building Blocks)

 A. Inverse Kinematics (Damped Least Squares)

-I implemented a Damped Least Squares (DLS) solver instead of the standard Pseudo-Inverse.
+I implemented a Damped Least Squares (DLS) solver instead of the standard Moore-Penrose Pseudo-Inverse method.

-Why: The robot operates at the edge of its workspace.
-Standard solvers generate infinite velocities (singularities) here.
-DLS dampens these velocities for smooth motion.
+The Problem: The apple orchard environment requires the robot to frequently operate at the absolute edge of its workspace (full extension).
+In these configurations, the Jacobian matrix becomes ill-conditioned (singular), causing standard solvers to demand infinite joint velocities.

+The Solution: The DLS method introduces a damping factor to the inversion, ensuring that joint velocities remain within physical limits even when the arm is fully stretched.
+This resulted in smooth, continuous motion rather than the erratic "jerking" observed with other solvers.

 B. Finite State Machine (Logic)

-I architected the control flow in Lua to ensure safety:
+To ensure safety and reliability, I architected the control logic as a Finite State Machine (FSM) in Lua:

-IDLE -> APPROACH -> GRAB (Disable Physics) -> LIFT -> DROP.
+IDLE: The system waits for incoming ZMQ signals from the Python client.

+APPROACH: The system anchors the physics base and solves the IK to move the end-effector to the target.

+GRAB: The suction gripper is activated.
+Crucially, the target apple's physics properties are disabled to prevent collision glitches during transport.

+LIFT: The arm executes a vertical Cartesian offset to clear tree branches.

+DROP: The arm navigates to the pre-defined bin location and releases the object.

 C. Dynamic Anchoring (The Physics Fix)
-To fix mobile base instability caused by arm inertia, I developed a Freeze-Thaw system:

-Freeze: Upon receiving a target, the script programmatically anchors wheels/base to Static.

-Pick: The arm moves on a stable platform.

-Thaw: The robot unlocks to drive to the next tree.
+A major technical hurdle was Link Separation, where the inertia of the moving arm caused the mobile base to shift, breaking the physics constraints of the wheels.

+Solution: I developed a "Freeze-Thaw" anchoring system.
+Upon receiving a valid target, the script programmatically iterates through the robot's object hierarchy and sets the wheels and chassis to Static mode.
+The picking sequence occurs on a perfectly stable platform.
+Once complete, the system "thaws" the robot (resets to Dynamic), allowing the path planning algorithms to drive the robot to the next tree.

 D. Data Flow & Interface

-Interface: Python (Client) communicates with Lua (Server) via ZMQ.
+Interface: The system uses a Client-Server model where the Python perception script acts as the Client and the Lua simulation script acts as the Server, communicating via ZeroMQ (ZMQ).

-Data Passed: Python calculates and sends a 4-element vector: [World_X, World_Y, World_Z, Object_Handle_ID].
+Data Structure: Python calculates the target and serializes it into a 4-element vector: [World_X, World_Y, World_Z, Object_Handle_ID].

-Processing: Lua parses this vector and feeds the coordinates to the IK solver.
+Processing: The Lua script parses this vector, validates that the coordinates are within the reachable workspace (0.85m), and feeds them into the IK solver.

-RESULTS
+4. Results

 Quantitative Data:
+The kinematics engine was validated through a series of 10 automated harvesting trials.

 Success Rate: 90% (9/10 successful picks).

-Reach: 0.85m (Effective workspace radius).
+Workspace Reach: 0.85 meters (Effective radius established during testing).

-Cycle Time: ~4.0 seconds per apple.
+Cycle Time: ~4.0 seconds per apple (Approach to Bin).

-Motion: Stable (No oscillation or wheel lift).
+Motion Stability: 100% (Zero instances of wheel lift or base sliding).

 Qualitative Performance:
-The implementation met the success metrics.
-The motion profile was smooth due to the DLS solver, avoiding the jerking found in earlier tests.
-The anchoring system successfully eliminated "link separation" errors.
-The one failure observed was an edge case where the target was physically out of reach, which the system correctly identified.
+The implementation met all pre-determined success metrics.
+The motion profile was smooth due to the DLS solver, avoiding the singularity-induced oscillations found in earlier iterations.
+The dynamic anchoring system successfully eliminated the "link separation" physics errors.
+The single failure observed was a correct rejection of an edge case where the target was physically out of reach.

-[Insert GIF/Video of Robot Picking Apple Here]

-CONCLUSION
+5. Conclusion

 I successfully delivered a robust control layer that translates Cartesian vision data into physical actuation.
-The key innovations were the DLS Solver for handling singularities and the Dynamic Anchoring system to stabilize mobile manipulation.
+The key innovations were the implementation of the Damped Least Squares solver for handling workspace singularities and the development of the Dynamic Anchoring system to stabilize mobile manipulation.

 Future Development:

-Path Planning: Implement RRT (Rapidly-exploring Random Trees) to avoid collisions with tree branches.
+RRT Path Planning: Currently, the arm moves in straight vectors.
+Future work would include Rapidly-exploring Random Trees (RRT) to plan collision-free paths around tree branches.

-Continuous Motion: Synchronize the mobile base movement with the arm to allow harvesting while moving, increasing throughput.
+Continuous Manipulation: Synchronizing the mobile base movement with the arm to allow for "picking while moving," thereby increasing the overall harvest throughput.

 ### Path Planning for Mobile Robot
 #### Working_movement.py